Terms and Conditions

 We provide a limited warranty for a period of two (2) months from the date of final delivery or completion, as defined in the SOW.
 This warranty applies only to defects or errors in the original solution delivered by us, and only under the following conditions:

-(a) The solution has not been modified, altered, or reconfigured by the Client, its staff, or any third party;
+(a) The solution has not been modified, altered, or reconfigured by the Customer, its staff, or any third party;

 (b) No third-party integrations or system changes have been implemented after delivery without our written approval;

-(c) The Client agrees to allow us access to audit logs, change logs, and relevant systems to verify the cause of any reported issue;
+(c) The Customer agrees to allow us access to audit logs, change logs, and relevant systems to verify the cause of any reported issue;

 (d) The issue is reported to us in writing within the 2-month warranty period;